-From the start, it has been clear that the strength of the Aurora would need to lie in the quality and relevance of its activities rather and in the frequency of presidents’ meetings.
-From even before the formal launch of Aurora on October 21, 2016, the drive has been to identify themes of common interest with enough enthusiasm at the grass root level to learn and from each other.
+From the start, it has been clear that the strength of the Aurora would need to lie in the quality and relevance of its activities rather than in the frequency of presidents’ meetings.
+From even before the formal launch of Aurora on October 21, 2016, the drive has been to identify themes of common interest with enough enthusiasm at the grass root level to learn with and from each other.

 Some of these original themes reflected areas of teaching, research and outreach – linked to the grand societal challenges and therefor multidisciplinary and problem-oriented in nature.
 Others reflected cross-cutting (horizontal) dimensions of the matching of academic excellence with societal relevance, which is the core and essence of Aurora.

 Aurora is ‘work in progress’, based on the shared vision of the university leaders married to the enthusiasm of academics, students and administrators.
 Consequently, the themes are dynamic and may rise or fade away.